Ultimate Room-by-Room Guide: Keep Your Dog Cool & Safe at Home This Summer

 Here’s what we’ll cover:

-• How to assess your living space
+- How to assess your living space for heat traps

-• Tailored advice for apartments vs. houses
+- Specific advice for apartments versus houses

 Quick Poll: Which Room Is Hardest to Keep Cool for Your Dog?